kevinkemp/dev-tools-config/README.md

 * git installed
 * AutoHotKey installed
 * Cmder installed
+* destination paths in links.config need to match your machine

 ### How to use?
 I recommend forking this repo and using it to keep your own settings in sync.